abghim/astgen/README.md

 # astgen
-AST generator, built with python for parse table construction and C for lexer &amp; compiler.
+AST generator, built with python for parse table construction and Rust for lexer &amp; compiler.
 Still under active development, will be completed soon.

 ## file format